 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

-Rock Valley College has a long tradition of excellence in intercollegiate athletics with over 130 All-Americans, 11 national titles, and numerous national coach of the year recipients.
-In recent years, golf, women’s and men’s tennis, men's and women’s basketball, volleyball, and softball have all placed nationally and overall RVC has brought home four national titles since 2011.
+Rock Valley College has a long tradition of excellence in intercollegiate athletics with over 140 All-Americans, 13 national titles, and numerous national coach of the year recipients.
+In recent years, golf, women’s and men’s tennis, men's and women’s basketball, volleyball, and softball have all placed nationally and overall RVC has brought home six national titles since 2011, including championships in women's and men's basketball, women's tennis, volleyball, and softball.

-Today, the college competes in ten different sports.
+Today, the college competes in ten different sports (baseball, men's and women's basketball, golf, men's and women's soccer, softball, men's and women's tennis, and volleyball).
 In recent years, RVC has invested in athletic facilities, including new fields for baseball and softball and a $13 million renovation of the Physical Education Center in 2009.

 Rock Valley College's athletic teams participate at the NJCAA (National Junior College Athletic Association) Division III level in the N4C (North Central Community College Conference).
 Members of the N4C include seven full member schools (College of DuPage, Harper College, Joliet Junior College, Madison College, Milwaukee Area Technical College, and Rock Valley College) as well as one associate member school (Wilbur Wright College).